 I decided since that was so easy way not try more transfers.

-Learn how to use transfers on a clay pot:
+How to use transfers on a Clay Pots

 I thought it would be fun to purchase some transfers to try on a few clay pots I painted a couple of years ago with chalk paint.
 Those clay pots had been stored on my potting bench for over a year in the weather.
 My first idea was to wash them and repaint them, but after washing them I was in love with how they looked.
 Natural aged beauty.
 Even the insides turned out perfect.